tuanemuy/csvdoc/docs/spec.md

     - ul, li: Generate an unordered list (`<ul>`).
 Both tags are treated similarly and create list items (`<li>`).
     - ol: Generates an ordered list (`<ol>`) and creates list items (`<li>`).
 - Value (2nd column): The content of the list item.
+- Attributes (3rd column): Attributes are applied to the `ul` or `ol` tag.
-- Hierarchical structure: Adding dots `.` before the tag name expresses nested lists.
-The number of dots indicates the depth of the hierarchy.
+- Hierarchical structure: Adding underscores `_` before the tag name expresses nested lists.
+The number of underscores indicates the depth of the hierarchy.
+- Consecutive tags: If tag names are the same, they are treated as list items within the same list.
+If the tag names differ, they are treated as separate lists.

 #### Aliases